Last Updated April 5, 2021

 - Sit in a straight-backed chair for support.

 - Ensure your legs and feet are clean and dry.
 Dry skin allows the socks to pass smoothly over your legs.
+Do not put on lotion beforehand.

 - Roll up the stockings and gently place your toes in it.
 Continue to pull the sock on until it completely covers your foot and toes, but keep it rolled as much as possible.